 Another dimension to these transfers is that if you use a bank that has a branch office in Germany or a branch of a German bank in the country you are sending from, you may end up paying less in fees.
 Correspondent banks usually cause delays in transfers and a hike in fees.

 If you share a bank account with your spouse, sending a transfer can be as simple as depositing into your own account.
 The other bit you need to be careful with when sending through wire transfers is the exchange rate.
 Most banks offer low exchange rates for transfers without communicating explicitly to the customer.

-Germany being a developed economy has such a reliable network of banks with almost every person having a bank account.
-Within 3-5 days from initiating a transfer, the recipient in Germany should have received the money.
+Germany has a highly a reliable network of banks with the vast majority of adults holding a bank account (an estimated 69 million out of a population of 83.8 million).
+Within 3-5 days from initiating a transfer, the recipient in Germany should have received the funds.

 Even if you do not have a bank account in the host country, you can still send money through money transfer services.
 Some money remittance companies such as Payoneer, issue their own debit cards which makes it even easier for you to move money.

 Even if you do not have a bank account, you can still send money to your loved ones through in-person cash transfers.
 Sending money through this method is easy and quick.
-You just need to locate a store near you, go in and complete a form, give the clerk the amount you want to transfer, show them your ID and that's it!
+You just need to locate a store near you, go in and complete a form, give the clerk the amount you want to transfer, and show them your ID.
 You will be given a unique code that you will send the recipient.